 If psychiatric damages are suspected, you will need solid information to present to a jury.

-Why a Forensic Psychiatrist?
+Why Choose a Forensic Psychiatrist?

 A Forensic Psychiatrist is granted Board-Certification only after receiving extensive training in the application of medical skill in psychiatry applied to legal questions.
 Psychiatrists without forensic training may miss what’s important in the medico-legal overlap.